How Auxiliary Reasoning Unleashes GUI Grounding in VLMs: Abstract

 \section{Abstract}

 Graphical user interface (GUI) grounding is a fundamental task for building GUI agents.
 However, general vision-language models (VLMs) struggle with this task due to a lack of specific optimization.
 We identify a key gap in this paper: while VLMs exhibit significant latent grounding potential, as demonstrated by their performance measured by Pointing Game, they underperform when tasked with outputting explicit coordinates.
-To address this discrepancy, and bypass the high data and annotation costs of current fine-tuning approaches, we propose three zero-shot auxiliary reasoning methods.
-By providing explicit spatial cues such as axes, grids and labeled intersections as part of the input image, these methods enable VLMs to articulate their implicit spatial understanding capabilities.
+To address this discrepancy and bypass the high data and annotation costs of current fine-tuning approaches, we propose three zero-shot auxiliary reasoning methods.
+By providing explicit spatial cues such as axes, grids and labeled intersections as part of the input image, these methods enable VLMs to better articulate their implicit spatial understanding capabilities.
 We evaluate these methods on four GUI grounding benchmarks across seven open-source and proprietary VLMs.
-The evaluation results demonstrate that the proposed methods substantially improve the performance of GUI grounding.
+Experimental results show substantial gains from auxiliary reasoning.
+Mark-Grid Scaffold boosts Gemini-3.1-Pro from 11.72\% under direct inference to 95.20\% on ScreenSpot-v2, achieves state-of-the-art performance on ScreenSpot, and approaches the strongest fine-tuned methods on ScreenSpot-v2 and UI-I2E-Bench.
+Our code is available at \url{https://github.com/liweim/AuxiliaryReasoning}. \keywords{GUI Grounding \and Vision-Language Model \and Auxiliary Reasoning}